joemccann/relayer-kit/README.md

 likewise `NETWORK=mainnet` for mainnet.)
 An example of running this on your command line would be:

 ```
-NEWORK=kovan yarn server
+NETWORK=kovan yarn server
 ```

 This will run a server on port 8000, including your production app.
 Visit your app on this server by visiting [http://localhost:8000](http://localhost:8000).

 Note: Changes you make to your app won't be reflected immediate when developing in this state.
 You need to rebuild your app and then restart your server to see changes.

 ## Frontend